-The film performed poorly at the box office.
-It is one of the few mainstream American films of the 1970s that has never been released on VHS in the U.S. A limited-edition laserdisc release in the early 1990s was the only U.S. home video release until 2011, when Sony released a DVD of the film.
+One of the few mainstream American films of the 1970s that has never been released on VHS in the U.S. A limited-edition laserdisc release in the early 1990s was the only U.S. home video release until 2011, when Sony released a DVD of the film.

 Professional vocalists Jerry Whitman and Diana Lee provided the singing voices for Peter Finch and Liv Ullmann, respectively.
 The married twosome also sang on the Disneyland Records release "The World Is A Circle", which featured a handful of songs from "Lost Horizon" as well as other show tunes.

 Touring back-up singer and session-vocalist Jerry Whitman, who provided the singing voice for Peter Finch, was under obligation not to reveal his vocal participation.
 "They didn't want me capitalizing on it or putting out a press release," Whitman now says.
 "But the movie turned out to be such a bomb, I don't think anyone would care if I talk about it now."